rshivjiani/rshivjiani.github.io/_posts/2016-06-04-muhammad-ali-memoriam.md

 | 1996 | Ali carries the Olympic torch and ignites the cauldron in the beginning of the Summer Olympics in Atlanta.
 He is also given a second gold medal that he won in 1960 and threw in the Ohio River due to anger. |
 | 2016 | Ali dies of septic shock at the age of 74. |

+I got this timeline from [infoplease.com](http://www.infoplease.com/spot/malitimeline1.html)

 Muhammad Ali's funeral will be held Friday, June 10th, at his hometown in Louisville.
 Bill Clinton, Billy Crystal, and Bryant Gumbel will be eulogists at Ali's funeral.

 There's nothing left to say but to say Rest in Peace, Mr. Greatest of All Time.
-Remember, Impossible is nothing...
+Remember, Impossible is Nothing...